rastersoft/tabletwm/README.md

 Pressing Alt+MENU (or the power button), TabletWM will ask to power down the device.
 It calls **/sbin/halt**, so you must first give it SUID priviledges with **sudo chmod 4755 /sbin/halt**.

 Is important to remember that TabletWM grabs the mouse when the on-screen keyboard is visible.
 This is a must to avoid problems with popups and other kind of windows.
-This means that, if you have the on-screen keyboard visible and want to do a click in the screen, you must hide the keyboard first.
+In recent versions it is possible to do click on the window with the on-screen keyboard visible, but is not possible to do scroll or expand a menu.
+To do it, you must hide the keyboard first.

 By default, TabletWM uses the currently active layout for the physical keyboard.
 But is possible to edit the file /etc/tabletwm/tabletwm.cfg and set a desired keyboard layout (example: es).
 This layout will be loaded by TabletWM at startup with setxkbmap.